enguerr/recover-vmdk-from-lockbit3.0/README.md

 # limitation
 dont put more than 9 vms in the vm_list file.
-You ahve only 9 loop device.
+You have only 9 loop device.

 # expectation
-you wan then browse your partition files and hope they will be recovered ... (cross your fingers)
+browse your partition files and hope they will be recovered ... (cross your fingers)

 GOOD LUCK!